davidsbatista/BREDS/README.md

 Please, refer to the section [References and Citations](#references-and-citations) for details on the parameters.

-In the first step BREDS pre-processes the input file `sentences.txt` generating word vector representations of
+In the first step, BREDS pre-processes the input file `sentences.txt` generating word vector representations of
 relationships (i.e.: `processed_tuples.pkl`).

 This is done so that then you can experiment with different seed examples without having to repeat the process of